 - Our Trustees – the Fund is both guided and managed by a volunteer Board of Trustees, who are all former BHS senior managers.
 They share experience of other charity roles.

-- Our Admin Team – our small team of 2 comprises our Fund Secretary and Fund Administrator who have the vital roles of running the charity day to day, supported by our volunteer case workers.
+- Our Operational Team – our small team of 3 comprises our Fund Manager, Grants Manager and Administrator who have the vital roles of running the charity day to day, supported by our volunteer case workers.

 - Volunteer Case Workers – the Fund is supported by our invaluable team of case workers who are based throughout the UK and provide guidance to both our applicants and beneficiaries.

-Meet the Team here and find a little out about those behind the scenes.
+Meet the Team here and find out a little bit more about who we are.